jescriba/PianoPalPlus/Roadmap.md

-v0.4 in progress: basic scale and chords. highlight playing now v0.5
-- fix bugs like sequences stopping the previous chord, etc..
+v0.5
 - add more chord types and scale types
 - add some basic chord 'alterations'
 - be able to save progressions/sessions